-In addition, we have developed and are testing a standard purchasing, accounts payable and maintenance tracking system for our mills.
-We have installed this system in two mills and expect to have it installed in all remaining mills.
-It is anticipated that all mills will be Year 2000 compliant by the end of 1999.
+In addition, we have developed and implemented a standard purchasing, accounts payable and maintenance tracking system for our mills.
 In conjunction with our Year 2000 project we have also implemented new order entry, corrugator scheduling, converting scheduling, shop floor manufacturing, shipping, inventory management and invoicing systems as part of an overall modernization project for our corrugated products plants.